33sihan/cse15l-lab-reports/lab-report-4-week-5.md

 `grep -h` can dispay the matched lines, but do not display the filenames.

+Why it is useful:
+It is convenient for us to just check the contents of a file without showing the filenames.
+In this case, if we want to extract sentences with a term, we can use grep -h, which can save a lot of time for us.

 **1. Example 1**

 **Command:**
 ```
 grep -h "biomedical" technical/biomed/*.txt
 ```

 **Output:**
 ```
 The availability of biomedical literature in electronic